BJP sees Kerala govt's hand in stir during BSY visit

 On Tuesday morning, a group of Youth Congress workers waved black flags at Yediyurappa at Thiruvananthapuram airport, while he was about to leave for Kannur.
 At Kannur, SFI and Youth Congress activists waved black flags at Yediyurappa.
 Some activists even managed to reach close to the chief minister’s vehicle despite attempts by the police to stop them.

-Youth Congress workers had waved black flag at Yediyurappa in Thiruvananthapuram on Monday evening also.
+Youth Congress workers had waved the black flag at Yediyurappa in Thiruvananthapuram on Monday evening also.

 Meanwhile, Yediyurappa has said that it is wrong to blame all Keralites after his motorcade was blocked by student activists protesting the recent detention of journalists from Kerala in Mangaluru.